 When to seek medical care

-Any symptoms or signs of vertigo must be checked by a doctor.
-Most cases of vertigo are considered harmless.
+See a doctor if any symptoms or signs are present.
+Most cases of vertigo are harmless.
 Even though the condition can be debilitating, most of the causes can be easily treated with medications.
 It is important to check for any signs and symptoms to rule out serious or life-threatening causes.

-Signs and symptoms of vertigo that need evaluation in the emergency department at the hospital include:
+Generally, the signs and symptoms that need evaluation in the emergency department at the hospital include:

 - Double vision